di-zed/docker-nodejs/README.md

 1. **./images** The folder with custom Docker Images.
 2. **./local** Folder for local changes.
 It can be convenient to use it together with the docker-compose.local.yml file.
-2. **./mounted** A folder for exchanging files between the PC and the Docker container.
+3. **./mounted** A folder for exchanging files between the PC and the Docker container.
-3. **./volumes** The folder with Docker Volumes in Linux structure.
+4. **./volumes** The folder with Docker Volumes in Linux structure.
    1. **./volumes/home/projects** Node.JS projects.

 ## Setup

 1. Copy the *./.env.sample* file to the *./.env*.
 Check it and edit some parameters if needed.
-2. Copy the *./volumes/root/bash_history/node.sample* file to the *./volumes/root/bash_history/node* for saving command history in the Node containers.
+2. Copy the *./volumes/root/bash_history/node.sample* file to the *./volumes/root/bash_history/node* for saving command history in the Node container.
 3. **Optional.** Copy the *./docker-compose.local.yml.sample* file to the *./docker-compose.local.yml* and edit it, if you need some changes in the Docker configurations locally.

 ## Process